leancodepl/corelibrary/docs/domain/ids.md

 # IDs

+CoreLib supports three different flavors of IDs:

+1. Primitive types like `Guid`, `int`, etc.
+2. Generic type wrappers,
+3. Source generated IDs.

+From CoreLib v8, Source Generated IDs are the default one, with primitive types being fallbacks if source generated one cannot be used.

+## Types

+### Source generated IDs

+Source generated IDs leverage [Source Generators](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) to generate fully functional ID structs that can work as IDs for entities.
+They are specialized for a particular entity type, but don't use the generic mechanisms of the language.
+They support the same feature set as aforementioned IDs.

+### Generic type wrappers

 The domain part of the library supports a set of generic IDs:

-1. [`Id<T>`],
+1. [Id&lt;T&gt;],
-2. [`IId<T>`],
+2. [IId&lt;T&gt;],
-3. [`LId<T>`],
+3. [LId&lt;T&gt;],
-4. [`SId<T>`].
+4. [SId&lt;T&gt;].

 All the types give you type safety when passing the IDs, without introducing penalty (they basically work as `newtype`s).
 Unfortunately, they require an entity to be defined beforehand - it works as a generic parameter.
 This means you can't use it without a corresponding entity type.
 This poses a problem if you want to use the ID outside the parent domain.
 It is also quite hard to use - you need to know the exact ID format before you reference it (you need to choose between the four types when you just want to reference other entity).

-Since v7.0 we introduced another ID type - source generated IDs - that solve the problem.

-## Source generated IDs

-Source generated IDs leverage [Source Generators](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) to generate fully functional ID structs that can work as IDs for entities.
-They are specialized for a particular entity type, but don't use the generic mechanisms of the language.
-They support the same feature set as aforementioned IDs.

-### How to use
+## How to use source-generated IDs

 To use the source-generated IDs, you first need to reference the source generator that does the heavy lifting: